Ahmed bin Saif Al Nahyan: Early life, education, and career

-Sheikh Ahmed Bin Saif Al Nahyan is a member of the ruling family of Abu Dhabi.
-Born in Al Ain in 1966, Shiekh Ahmed graduated from United Arab Emirates University in Al Ain.
-He went on to complete his master's degree at the University of Southern California and gained a doctorate degree in Egypt.
-Sheikh Ahmed Bin Saif is a member of the Abu Dhabi Executive Council and was Chairman of Abu Dhabi Aircraft Technologies, a post he has held since 2001.
+Ahmed Bin Saif Al Nahyan is a member of the ruling family of Abu Dhabi.
+Born in Al Ain in 1966, he graduated from United Arab Emirates University in Al Ain and went on to complete his master's degree at the University of Southern California, followed by a doctorate degree in Egypt.
+Ahmed Bin Saif is a member of the Abu Dhabi Executive Council and was Chairman of Abu Dhabi Aircraft Technologies, a post he has held since 2001.
 Currently, chairman of Rotana Jet Aviation.

 Prior to his career at Etihad Airways, in 1992, Ahmed was the under-secretary of Abu Dhabi's Civil Aviation Authority.
 From 2001 to 2009 he was the Chairman of GAMCO.
 In addition, for a period of one year (2007–2008) he was also the Chairman of the Department of Civil Aviation, Abu Dhabi.

 He is also a former CEO of Gulf Air from January 1996 until December 2000.
 Furthermore, he is a qualified commercial captain, flying Airbus 340 and Boeing 767 of Gulf Air.
 Moreover, he also trained pilots in the UAE armed forces on Boeing 767s and flew C130s in the air force of the United Arab Emirates.

-He received the prestigious 'Innovation in Business' award at a ceremony held at the Future Capitals World Summit in Abu Dhabi in January 2009.
+He received the 'Innovation in Business' award at a ceremony held at the Future Capitals World Summit in Abu Dhabi in January 2009.

-"The growth during 2008, Etihad's fifth year of operations, saw passenger numbers total 6,021,931 and the average seat factor rise from 68% to 75%.
-The airline has also taken delivery of nine new aircraft boosting its fleet to a total of 42.

-Etihad launched six new routes in 2008 – Beijing, Minsk, Almaty, Kozhikode, Chennai and Moscow – as well as signing a record order of $43bn at the Farnborough International Airshow for up to 205 Airbus and Boeing aircraft.